chethiya44/boiler-plate-openai-vuejs-example/README.md

 # Open-Ai powered Vue js Applicaitons

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite and open-ai api powered application.

 ## Recommended IDE Setup